 It is not OK to pray in a school in way that would knowingly or unknowingly coerce anyone of a different belief to join in.
 Thus teachers, principals and others in a position of authority should not use that position to persuade, require, expect, or intimidate students or others under their supervision to take part in prayer that they otherwise would not.
 Schools are inherently hierarchical and those who are higher in the hierarchy should do nothing that would seem to exercise that position to make those below them pray.

 Similarly, prayer should not be part of public school functions.
 Although this rule can be a bit vague, the main principle is clear.
 A general prayer offered in a manner designed to be inclusive of all present, whatever religion they adhere to and articulating generally positive sentiments agreeable to them, is sometimes acceptable, if not done too frequently.
 Graduation ceremonies can usually include this kind of prayer.
 Prayers that adhere to a single doctrinal line or reflect a non-inclusive theology do not belong at school functions, even if said by a student.
+These general prayers should not be ended with a religion-specific phrase, such as, "In the name of Jesus Christ, amen."

 In general, prayer should not be conducted in such a way to exclude or stigmatize those who do not participate in or follow a particular religion.